peterhinch/micropython-mqtt/README.md

 See [this post](https://github.com/orgs/micropython/discussions/10801#discussioncomment-5071764)
 for details of how to use client certificates with a `mosquitto` broker.

-Note also that TLS with client certificates requires the cliet's clock to be approximately correct.
+Note also that TLS with client certificates requires the client's clock to be approximately correct.
 This can be achieved with an NTP query.
 If `mosquitto` is run on a local server it also runs the NTP daemon.
 A high availability option is to run the NTP query against the local server.
 See